REPLACE/RENEW GREEN CARD

 If there is no expiration date on the permanent Green Card you now have, you must renew it immediately.
 The absence of an expiration date indicates that the card was issued before 1990 and is therefore invalid.

 However, you cannot use Form I-90 to renew your Green Card if you have one issued on a conditional basis.
-Instead you must use Form I-751, Petition to Remove Conditions on Residence, to remove conditions on a Green Card obtained through marriage; or
+Instead, you must use Form I-751, Petition to Remove Conditions on Residence, to remove conditions on a Green Card obtained through marriage; or

-Other Reasons Replacing Your Green Card
+Other Reasons for Replacing Your Green Card

 - You are legally classified as a “commuter” but you are now actually taking up residence in the U.S.